-Due to the Subregion being highly urbanized, with its rivers engineered to protect homes and businesses from flooding and to provide for water conservation, large areas of wetland have been lost.
+Due to the Subregion being highly urbanized, with its rivers engineered to protect homes and businesses from flooding, large areas of aquatic habitat have been lost.
 Despite their altered state, the Subregion's channels still serve as habitat for wildlife.